 With the drive and focus from the ICO and UK IT Governance Department, ESP whole heartedly recommends the Atera Patch Management solution.
 If after careful consideration, you decide not to proceed with this ICO required solution, its important that you understand the potential consequences.
 Don’t hesitate to contact ESP to discuss further and find out how this can be implemented.

-Further details around the GDPR cyber security requirements/recommendations can be found via the GDPR Security Outcomes whitepaper on the National Cyber Security Centre website (ncsc.gov.uk/guidance/gdpr-security-outcomes).
+Further details around the GDPR cyber security requirements/recommendations can be found via the GDPR Security Outcomes whitepaper on the National Cyber Security Centre website (ncsc.gov.uk/guidance/gdpr-security-outcomes) and the attached GDPR overview document.